Oltre (album): Recording

 In summer 1988, Baglioni began to compose a new album three years later the release of La vita è adesso.
 First recording sessions were made in the Real World Studios near Bath, under the direction of Celso Valli and Pasquale Mineri, while Peter Gabriel was recording his soundtrack for The Last Temptation of Christ.

 On Topolino n.
 1703, Baglioni implicitly revealed in an interview that his new album would be entitled A presto.
 Mineri said in an interview:

-On the following 8 September, the Italian leg of worldwide tour Human Rights Now! was held in Turin and Baglioni took part as the local guest, but during his show a small group of hooligans near the stage began to boo and throw objects against him, because they considered the songwriter as not touched by the thematics and as out of place in a humanitarian concert leaded by Bruce Springsteen, Sting and Peter Gabriel, despite Baglioni had sung songs adhering to the meaning of the event and, during the interview before the concert, he declared to be interested only for the cause of the event.
+On the following 8 September, the Italian leg of worldwide tour Human Rights Now! was held in Turin and Baglioni took part as the local guest, but during his show a small group of hooligans near the stage began to boo and throw objects against him, because they considered the songwriter as not touched by the thematics and as out of place in a humanitarian concert led by Bruce Springsteen, Sting and Peter Gabriel, despite Baglioni had sung songs adhering to the meaning of the event and, during the interview before the concert, he declared to be interested only for the cause of the event.

-However, the controversy provoked a huge shock in Baglioni, who did not organized any new concert, and he continued to work on the album.
+However, the controversy provoked a huge shock in Baglioni, who did not organize any new concert, and he continued to work on the album.
 In October 1989, presales of the album began with the temporary title Un mondo più uomo sotto un cielo mago ("A more human world under a wizard sky").
 There were gossips saying that Baglioni was not convinced about the album and had begun to rewrite all the songs, forcing CBS to postpone the release to 1990.

 Meanwhile, recording session proceeded in different studios located in Europe, with the collaboration of international artists and collaborators of Peter Gabriel, like Tony Levin and Manu Katché, as well as Italian stars like Pino Daniele and Mia Martini.
 Spanish guitarist Paco de Lucía and Senegalese singer Youssou N'Dour took part to the project.
 Artists contributed with their native culture and music, giving to the album an ethnic sound.